adamcpenman/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [X] Explain the difference between `Relational Databases` and `SQL`.
+A Relational Database is the database software, managing how all queries, updates, ect are handled.
+SQL is the language used to interact with the database

-- [ ] Why do tables need a `primary key`?
+- [X] Why do tables need a `primary key`? tables have primary for easy access and identification of rows in that table

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [X] What is the name given to a table column that references the primary key on another table.
+  Foreign Key

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [X] What do we need in order to have a _many to many_ relationship between two tables.
+You need a third table to carry the which object is related to another

 ## Minimum Viable Product